wp-plugins/clicky-analytics/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= v1.4.1 =
+- allow specified access level to view the custom dashboard
+- custom dashboard is now able to display all clicky stats

 = v1.4 =
 - data validation and sanitization